elevatebart/calc/README.md

-# a MacOS calculator in Vue 3 for testing cypress CT
+# MacOS calc clone tested with Cypresss Component Testing

-This is meant as an experiment and not supposed to be used as is yet
+It is wrtten in Vue 3 from the vue cli

 ## Launch the App

 ```